MrCocoNuat/mrcoconuat.github.io/posts/tiny-dungeon/dungeon.md

 ### Input Sensing - Where are You Touching Me?

 Inputs for real-time systems should ideally all generate interrupts.
 However, this piece of software is a game, and so the game's main thread should always take priority.
 Therefore, a simple polling approach is better - stuff the 8 directional stick buttons into a byte.

+This somewhat arcane code takes advantage of the `PIN*` registers to grab many inputs all at once, then place them into the output in the right place.
 ```c++
 // cram the 8 bits (high = direction pushed) into 1 return byte
 // with order: msb- LD LR LU LL RD RR RU RL -lsb